 something to look forward to.
 When we accomplish our goals, we have a basis for building our self-esteem and self-efficacy.

 There is no reason for intentions to be overly ambitious or difficult.
 You could have an intention to live a simple, relaxing life.
 No one can tell you that your intentions are too small or

 If you don’t set intentions in your life, it doesn’t mean that you won’t have a good life or direction, but you may allow other things and people to “distract” you from your life.

 We are all responsible for our actions and ourselves.
-So, coming up with your intentions for your life not only help you be more focused but it will also send a message to everyone in your life. what you’re about and how to treat you?
+So, coming up with your intentions for your life not only helps you be more focused but will also send a message to everyone in your life.
+What you’re about, and how to treat you?

 How to set intentions

 Do you feel stuck where you are?
 Do you have trouble meeting your goals?
 Perhaps it’s time to sit down and evaluate your intentions for your life.